Taijasi-Kaveri/ConDense/README.md

 ## Features

-👉 Modern User Interface: A modern and user-friendly interface, offering an intuitive experience for users.
++ Modern User Interface: A modern and user-friendly interface, offering an intuitive experience for users.

-👉 Summary Generation: Users can input the URL of a lengthy article, and the web app utilizes AI to provide a concise summary of the article content.
++ Summary Generation: Users can input the URL of a lengthy article, and the web app utilizes AI to provide a concise summary of the article content.

-👉 History Saving with Local Storage: The app includes a history feature, allowing users to save summaries locally, providing a convenient way to revisit and manage their reading history.
++ History Saving with Local Storage: The app includes a history feature, allowing users to save summaries locally, providing a convenient way to revisit and manage their reading history.

-👉 Copy to Clipboard Functionality: Enables users to easily share or store the summarized content by copying it to their clipboard.
++ Copy to Clipboard Functionality: Enables users to easily share or store the summarized content by copying it to their clipboard.

-👉 Advanced RTK Query API Requests: Utilizes the advanced capabilities of Redux Toolkit (RTK) Query for making API requests.
++ Advanced RTK Query API Requests: Utilizes the advanced capabilities of Redux Toolkit (RTK) Query for making API requests.
 These requests fire conditionally based on specific criteria, optimizing data fetching and management.

+## Future Advancements

+Converting into profitable SAAS Business by :

+1. Adding Signin / Signup Page

+2. Adding Payment Plans like Juspay or a Blockchain Payment Gateways.

 ## Demo